🐍Rotating Snakes Study

 Abstract

-I was very impressed by Akiyoshi Kitaoka's rotating snakes illusion and had a need for a extremely high-res version for large printing.
-So I started building scripts to create such images.
-After throwing more and more ideas into this along the way, I ended up with a color controlled version with a Möbius inverted doyle spiral with an Appolonian gasget style fractal construciton.
+I was very impressed by Akiyoshi Kitaoka's rotating snakes illusion and needed an extremely high-res version for large printing.
+After experimenting with more ideas, I ended up with a color-controlled version with a Möbius inverted Doyle spiral and an Apollonian gasket style fractal construction.

 Snake Elements

-I followed the constructing a simple element with two colors simply picked from the HSV color wheel.
-Each snake element has two colors that have a constant hue shift.
-2D coordinates and radii are computed in lists and passed to a snake element drawing function.
+I started by constructing a simple element using two colors from the HSV color wheel.
+Each snake element has two colors with a constant hue shift.
+However, the illusion’s effectiveness varies due to the different luminances of the colors.

 Basic snake elements.